offconvex/offconvex.github.io/_posts/2016-03-22-saddlepoints.md

 ---
 layout:     post
-title:      Landscape of Non-convex Function - How to Escape from Saddle Points
+title:      Landscape of Non-convex Function &mdash; How to Escape from Saddle Points
 date:       2016-03-22 9:00:00
 summary:    What are saddle points and how to escape them in nonconvex optimization.
 author:     Rong Ge
-visible:    false
+visible:    true
 ---

-Convex functions are simple - they usually have only one local minimum.
+Convex functions are simple &mdash; they usually have only one local minimum.
 Non-convex functions can be much more complicated.
 In this post we will discuss various types of *critical points* that you might encounter when you go *off the convex path*.
 In particular, we will see in many cases simple heuristics based on gradient descent can lead you to a *local minimum* in polynomial time.

 ## Various Types of Critical Points